JackDougherty/jack-site/_pages/educ308/syllabus.md

 *   Read: Susan Eaton, _The Children in Room E4: American Education on Trial_ (Chapel Hill NC: Algonquin Books, 2007), in paper or digital format.
 *   Watch: T. J. Noel-Sullivan, _Separate But Unequal: Sheff v O’Neill_, Streaming video (Hartford, CT, 2014), [https://vimeo.com/92868548](https://vimeo.com/92868548).

+How have discriminatory barriers and civil rights activism evolved in the Hartford area

 **Week 7: Mon March 21** _How do we tell meaningful stories about civil rights, past and present, in the Hartford region?_